joeyday/joeyday.com/_posts/2022/2022-01-06-of-code-and-poetry.md

 For a brief moment, ChatGPT had me completely snowed.
 It seemed so confident!
 I genuinely believed this thing was so good at understanding and writing code that it was even teaching me, a seasoned senior engineer, things I never knew.
 And I honestly got a bit scared I might be a washed-up dinosaur in a few years and need to pivot to some new career.
 That is, until I consulted the documentation and tried running the script myself.

 The documentation knows nothing about a second parameter on setLimit, and of course the code always returns the same incident record, the first one in the data set.
 So, as impressive as ChatGPT's code-writing skills appear to be on the surface, it's clear it makes mistakes.
-My theory is it's conflating GlideRecord's setLimit method with a setLimit method from some other library or framework.
+My theory is it's conflating GlideRecord's setLimit method with a setLimit method from some other library or framework (and the eagle-eyed will notice one other mistake in the way it uses GlideRecord in the example above).
 The problem is it's not quite able to accurately contextualize all the knowledge it possesses.
 Will it get better at this eventually?
 Is it only a matter of time before it could realistically replace a human software engineer?

 ## Better than Googling

-I'm not worried this thing will put me out of a job, at least in the short term (more on that in a bit).
-Rather than fearing and avoiding it, I'm trying to embrace it as a new tool to make me faster and more efficient at work—the same way a calculator helps with math.
+I'm not worried this thing will put me out of a job, at least not in the short term (but more on that in a bit).
+Rather than fearing and avoiding it, I'm trying to embrace it as a new tool to make me faster and more efficient at work—the same way a calculator makes math easier.
 The other day I asked it to write me a GlideDateTime script to get the first day of the month three months ago.
 It gave me this:

 {% highlight javascript %}
 var gdt = new GlideDateTime();